 Welcome to the CTRC

-With a particular focus on public spiritual, religious and theological literacy, this research theme is concerned with the place of learning from and about religion in schools, colleges of further education and universities, as well as in the media and the public sphere in general.
+This research focuses on the place of learning from and about religion in schools, FE colleges and universities, as well as in the media and the public sphere, with a particular focus on public spiritual, religious and theological literacy.
+This research theme is concerned with the place of learning from and about religion in schools, colleges of further education and universities, as well as in the media and the public sphere in general.
 Particular attention is given to spiritual and faith development, critical thinking and spiritual/theological discernment, pedagogy and the curriculum, and the formation and education of teachers.
 Research is inter-disciplinary, with a particular focus on theological resources and the philosophy of critical realism.
-It is attentive to the contribution of religious communities to faith-based schooling.
+It is attentive to the contribution of religious communities to faith-based schooling

 (iii) Christian mission and ministry in a contemporary context.

 This research theme focuses on religious NGOs such as charities, voluntary agencies, social welfare services (whether local, national or global in reach), political initiatives and social movements as well as the place of religious institutions and actors in community organising, development work and secular organisations.
 Particular attention is given to the inter-relationship between faith-based engagement with contemporary social, economic and political issues and the theological ways of framing such work.
 The Centre’s research addresses both professional practice and current social, economic and political contexts.
 Research foci include public policy in relation to faith schools, the role of faith communities in generating social cohesion and respecting diversity, and the interrelationship between popular culture and religious identity.